Your browser is not supported. | ||

 Types Of PFDs

-There are two main types of PFDs: Closed-cell foam and Inflatable.
+There are many styles of PFDs, but they all fall into two main types of construction: Closed-cell foam and Inflatable.

 Closed Cell Foam

-Closed cell foam is a packaging foam that's able to withstand impact and doesn't absorb water.
-These types of PFDs are generally regarded as offering the best protection but, if not fitted correctly, can be uncomfortable.
-They're also regarded as offering better thermal protection than their inflatable counterparts.
+Closed cell foam PFDs are made from foam that's able to withstand impact and doesn't absorb water.
+These PFDs are generally regarded as offering the best all-round protection, though they may be bulkier than inflatable PFDs and can be uncomfortable if they're not fitted correctly.
+On the other hand, closed-cell foam PFDs typically offer better thermal protection than their inflatable counterparts.

 Inflatable PFDs

 Inflatable PFDs can be activated manually by pulling a tab or automatically inflate when they come into contact with water.
-Manually inflating PFDs should never be used by people who can't swim (unless they are worn already inflated) and are not recommended for use by children under 12 years of age.
-Excess spray can accidentally activate an auto-inflating PFD, so they shouldn't be used in a boat or jet ski or if you're being towed for waterskiing or wakeboarding.
+Manually inflated PFDs should never be used by people who can't swim unless they are inflated prior to entering the water, and are not recommended for use by children under 12 years of age.
+Auto-inflating PFDs shouldn't be used in a boat or jet ski, or if you're being towed for waterskiing or wakeboarding, as excess spray can activate them inadvertently.

 Personal Floatation Device Ratings